tinymce/tinymce-docs/enterprise/server/troubleshoot.md

 ---
 layout: default
 title: Troubleshoot
-description: Debug problems with the premium spell checker.
+description: Debug problems with the Enterprise server-side components.
 keywords: enterprise tinymcespellchecker spell check checker pro pricing
 ---

+## General troubleshooting advice

+1. Verify that that your JavaScript configuration is correct for the relevant TinyMCE plugin.
+2. Ensure that your firewall has the appropriate ports and rules configured correctly.
+Be sure that the server the service is running on is accessible from the browser via the port specified in the server configuration
+3. Check the logs of your Java server for information.
+When making changes to the configuration you will need to restart the application server each time a change is made for that change to take effect.
+Refresh your browser window and then try the service again.

+## Debug server configuration

+If a service does not appear to be working, this is generally caused by one of the following reasons.
+This guide will walk you through the debugging process to identify the specific problem and how to remedy the issue.

+1. The `application.conf` file is incorrect.
+Please go back and follow the steps listed in the [installation guide]({{ site.baseurl }}/enterprise/server/#step3createaconfigurationfile).
+This is the most common problem - often the origins are specified without the port numbers and this can cause things to fail, eg: use `http://localhost:8080` instead of `http://localhost`.
+After making changes to the `application.conf` file, please restart your Java web server (e.g. Jetty or Tomcat).
+2. The `application.conf` file is correct, but something is wrong with one of the services.
+See the section below to debug the services.
+3. The `application.conf` file is correct, and the services are working, but the server-side component URLs that the editor uses are not quite right.
+Refer to the [Spell Checker Pro]({{ site.baseurl }}/plugins/tinymcespellchecker/) and [Image Tools]({{ site.baseurl }}/plugins/imagetools/) plugin pages for help.
+4. The browser is sending a different origin than expected (and configured in `application.conf`).
+Refer to step 6 of [Using browser tooling to investigate services issues]({{ site.baseurl }}/enterprise/server/troubleshoot/#usingbrowsertoolingtoinvestigateservicesissues)

 ## Browser-specific issues

 ### Internet Explorer specific troubleshooting tips

-If the editor is reporting that the service cannot be found and tracing the network traffic reveals that no request is made at all, check that the server is **not** listed in the "Trusted Sites" section of Internet Explorer's security options.
+If the editor is reporting that the service cannot be found and tracing the network traffic reveals that no request is made at all, check that the server is **not** listed in the `Trusted Sites` section of Internet Explorer's security options.
 If it is, remove it and try again.

 ### Chrome specific tips

-If the server is not running on a standard HTTP or HTTPS port (80 or 443) then Chrome will include the port in the origin header that is sent to the server.
+If the server is not running on a standard HTTP or HTTPS port (80 or 443) then Chrome will include the port in the Origin header that is sent to the server.
 Other browsers do not do this.
-This is why when specifying the "allowed-origins" config, you should use both the hostname by itself and the hostname and port in the configuration.
-See Entering Origins for more details
+This is why when specifying the `allowed-origins` config, you should use both the hostname by itself and the hostname and port in the configuration.
+See [Additional Information Around Entering Origins]({{ site.baseurl }}/enterprise/server/#additionalinformationaroundenteringorigins) for more details.

-## Debug server configuration

-If spell checking does not appear to be working, this is generally caused by the following reasons.
-This guide will walk you through the debugging process to identify the specific problem and how to remedy the issue.

-1. The application.conf file is incorrect.
-Please go back and follow the steps listed in the installation guide.
-This is the most common problem - often the origins are specified without the port numbers and this can cause things to fail, eg: use `http://localhost:8080` instead of `http://localhost`.
-After making changes to the application.conf file, please restart your Java web server (e.g. Jetty or Tomcat).
-2. The application.conf file is correct, but something is wrong with one of the services.
-See the section below to debug the services.
-3. The application.conf file is correct, and the services are working, but the URL's that editor uses are not quite right.
-Refer to the Spell checking Client-Side TinyMCE Plugin page for help.
-4. All of the above are correct, but the browser sends back a different origin.
-See step 6. of  Using Browser Tooling to Investigate Services Issues  and add the origin value to the list of origins.
-Restart Tomcat and then refresh the editor page in a browser and things should work.

-### Check/debug the server configuration

-To test the services, we will start with the following:

-1. We will use Tomcat 7 installed at /opt/tomcat/ and running on port 8080, and this is our 'application.conf' file.
-We have made a folder called 'images' in the webapps directory of the tomcat install i.e. /opt/tomcat/webapps/images/.
-Some of the commands below that require a 'terminal' window to be used.
-2. If you are on a Linux or Mac environment use a shell of your choice and make sure the 'curl' package is installed.
-3. If you are on a Windows environment follow the page Installing curl in Windows and then open a 'cmd' prompt and run the commands from there.

 ## Using browser tooling to investigate services issues